MatthiasNickles/diff-SAT/README.md

 - delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models or an optimality ranking of individual models (these problem categories might be supported in a future version).

+- delSAT is also not a Stochastic Local Search (SLS) solver (such as WalkSAT), although it includes a simple WalkSAT implementation for speeding up regular CDCL/CDNL-style SAT solving during so-called rephasing.

 - In the case where the costs express probabilities of propositional variables (or, by straightforward extension, formulas, as in PSAT), the input to delSAT is similar to the normal representation format used for PSAT (probabilistic satisfiability problem) instances,